 I’ve been doing this for 50 years.
 I’ve had other jobs and I’ve done other things but I’ve always been involved with the Cleftones and always been a singer.
 We’ve always worked—not a lot sometimes—there were plenty of lean years ‘cause that’s why I had a job, to pay the bills.
 It’s about respect, because nobody wants to do something for 50 years and think that it wasn’t important or that it was trivial.
 Now I know we didn’t get properly paid and compensated for what we did.
 I know there were people who were against this music and who wrote tons and tons of articles in the press and they said “ah, there’s no stars in this business…It’s not creative…This music will die in two years.”
 They were wrong.
 We’re still doing it and the music still has a great life.
 So to me that’s some vindication : that we have the longevity of 50 years.
 But I would like for people to really recognize what it costs to do this : it costs everything.
 I know people, singers whose names you would know, who lost their families, who lived in poverty, who suffered through all types of indignities.
 All of this just for the sake of trying to promote the music because they believed in it.
 So I would like to be remembered as a guy who believed in it and who stayed the course and who did something that was significant in his time in terms of music.

-I have also posted several interviews with members of 1960s psychedelic bands.
+I have also posted several additional interviews with veteran musicians.
 To go to the index page, click here.